atgreen/idm-satellite-openshift-demo/README.md

 # idm-satellite-openshift-demo
 Notes on installing and configuring a OpenShift Container Platform in a disconnected environment with IdM and Satellite 6

-# WORK IN PROGRESS
+If you've ever found yourself working in a disconnected environment with limited internet access, and wanting to install OpenShift, this is the document for you!
 The following configurations of IdM, Satellite and OpenShift Container Platform (OCP) assume that we're working in a lab environment that is disconnected from typical enterprise services.
-For the most part, we also assume no access to the internet.
-The one exception would be for the Satellite server, which is allowed to access the internet via web proxy.
+We also assume, for the most part, that there is no access to the internet, with the one exception of the Satellite server, which is allowed to access the internet via web proxy.

 # Step 1: Install Satellite 6

-In the disconnected environment, Red Hat Satellite becomes the conduit through which all content will be presented to the demo systems.
-This includes, among other things, hosting RPM content and all docker container images.
-Of course, this assumes that Satellite is able to proxy out to the internet, which is typically the case.
+In the disconnected environment, Red Hat Satellite becomes the conduit through which all content will be provided to the demo environment.
+This includes hosting RPM content and all docker container images.
+This, of course, assumes that Satellite is able to proxy out to the internet.

 We will not be using Satellite to provision systems.
 It will just be acting as the trusted repository for RPM and container content.